 ANYWAY, after wandering for about 15mins – I called my host mother because she speaks the best English.
 I told her that I was at the mosque by her house…because I knew that at least, and then I asked for help.
 Well, I tried to ask for help.
 Looking back on it, I definitely did not ask for help.
 I’m awful at asking for help.
 So, when she hung up, I decided to wander around some more, giving myself 20mins to find the house.
 I started wandering in the direction I thought it wasn’t, and I got lucky.
 10 minutes into this wander, I recognized a street and a Protestant church with loud gospel music.
 I definitely said “thank god” loud enough for quite a few people to hear.
 Since most of them were staring at me anyway because I’m white….it didn’t really matter.

 Now, a week later, I’m pretty sure it would only take me 5mins of wandering to find my way again.

 *do yourself a huge favor and pick up her book “Lets Pretend this Never Happened”.
-It is f****** amazing.
-Seriously.
-Reading that book (for me) is some serious self care.
+It is ******* amazing.

 This baby was super new.
 And clean.
 And cute.
 (Obviously).